arcmags/xmr-mine/README.rst

 Then copy the *xmr-mine* script to your local path and edit the config variables at the head of the script with your desired wallet and pool info.

-A valid machine lookup name must be specified by MINER_NAME in order to correctly display miner stats.
+A valid machine hostname and domain must be specified by MINER_NAME in order to correctly display miner stats.

 Synopsis
 ========